carmine560/trading-assistant/README.md

 ### Encrypt Configuration File ###

-The `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini`
-configuration file stores the configurations.
-If your GnuPG-encrypted `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini.gpg` configuration file exists, `trading_assistant.py` will read from and write to that file.
-By default, it uses the default key pair of GnuPG.
+The GnuPG-encrypted configuration file, `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini.gpg`, stores the configurations.
+By default, `trading_assistant.py` uses the default key pair of GnuPG.
 However, you can also specify a key fingerprint as the value of the `fingerprint` option in the `General` section of your configuration file.

 ### Action Argument Completion ###